- Create a resource

 Shortname good examples:

+When you would delete a resource, please inform your node manager of this action!
 If you create a test-file, please include

 _test at the end of your shortname.